andifalk/cloud-native-microservices-security/bonus-labs/csrf-attack-demo/README.md

 So keep CSRF protection enabled, you may switch it off for two reasons:

-1. You are using stateless authentication using bearer tokens (so no session cookies needed any more)
+1. You are using stateless authentication using bearer tokens (so no session cookies needed anymore)
 2. You are just doing it for demo purposes via postman or curl